 How are Microdoses Prepared?

 The most common psychedelics used for microdosing are LSD and psilocybin .
 Other compounds reportedly microdosed include mescaline, ayahuasca, DMT, and ibogaine.
 Because potency can vary widely between individual specimens, microdosers of botanicals often grind up the dried plant or fungi to make each dose consistent.
-The dried material is weighed and placed in capsules or consumed as a powder.
+After that, the dried material is weighed and placed in capsules or consumed as a powder.

 Myth or Magic: Effects of Microdosing